Detailed Program Description

 - Residencies can include sound/video recording, documentation, and virtual programming.

-- Residencies may include academic settings such as music schools, universities, colleges and institutions of higher learning, so long as the applicant’s creative endeavor is the primary element of the project, and independent of teaching formal curriculum as appointed faculty.
-The residency must emphasize a competitive artist’s creative practice and engagement, and is not a jazz education program.
+- Residencies may include academic settings such as music schools, universities, colleges, and institutions of higher learning, so long as the applicant’s creative endeavor is the primary element of the project, and independent of teaching formal curriculum as appointed faculty.
+The residency must emphasize a competitive artist’s creative practice and engagement and is not a school-based jazz education program.
 High schools may be included as residency activity sites, especially through local arts agency coordination in remote areas.

 - Residencies may include conventional and/or alternative non-profit and/or commercial entities.